gbif/ipt/howToPublish.md

 ## Introduction

 GBIF supports publication, discovery and use of four classes of data.
 At the simplest, GBIF enables institutions to share information describing a biodiversity data resource – even when no further digital information is currently available from the resource.
-Other data classes support increasingly rich sharing of information on species, their distributions and abundance.
+Other data classes support an increasingly richer and wider range of information on species, their distributions and abundance.

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/4classes-chart.png' />